NiklasPfister/adaXT/docs/user_guide/creatingPredictor.md

                       **kwargs) -> np.ndarray:
     # Define special handling for the RandomForest predict.
     # If it is not defined, then the RandomForest will take the mean of all the
-    # predict for it's estimators.
+    # predict for its estimators.

 ```

 The template includes three main components:

 1. \_\_init\_\_ function: This function is used to initialize the class.
 Because Cython
-   removes a lot of the boiler plate with default Python classes Cython, you cannot
+   removes a lot of the boilerplate with default Python classes Cython, you cannot
    add attributes to a cdef class without explicitly defining them.
 The \_\_init\_\_
    function allows you to initialize these attributes after you have defined them above.
    If you do not need additional attributes, you can skip this step.